The 7-Step Divorce Process in New Jersey

 Litigants who are unable to reach an agreement by the discovery deadline must appear before an Early Settlement Panel to discuss the details of the case and the unresolved issues.
 The panel consists of two or three experienced and neutral divorce attorneys or retired judges who make recommendations regarding your divorce settlement after reviewing both parties’ settlement proposals.
 If you and your soon-to-be-former spouse reach an agreement based on the Early Settlement Panel’s recommendations, a Judge can finalize your divorce, sometimes within hours.

-If your case is not settled at the Early Settlement Panel, the next step is “post-panel” economic mediation.
+If your case is not settled at the Early Settlement Panel, the next step to divorce in New Jersey is “post-panel” economic mediation.
 The mediation is with one neutral attorney who provides the first two hours of service at no charge.
 Subsequent time spent by the mediator is charged to each side equally (50-50).
 The purpose of this mediation is to resolve the economic issues in a case, such as equitable distribution of marital property and support.

 Benefits of mediation include confidentiality, the opportunity to create a mutually acceptable agreement, and a chance to take an active role in resolving the divorce dispute.
 Mediation might also save all parties the time and money of further court appearances.